 DISCUSSION

 This study describes the development and implementation of a novel approach to the delivery of mass dog vaccination, taking advantage of a rabies vaccine that can be stored in a passive cooling device.
-Overall, the use of decentralised continuous vaccination attained higher initial vaccination coverage than the standard method “pulse vaccination” and sustained greater coverage over time following measurement at 11 months.
+Overall, the use of DCV attained higher initial vaccination coverage than the standard method “CPV” and sustained greater coverage over time following measurement at 11 months.

 Our findings are consistent with previous studies in rural Sub-Saharan Africa, which show that few pulsed vaccination campaigns manage to reach the recommended coverage of 70% [4,8,20,21,38,39].
-In this study, overall coverage in the decentralised continuous vaccination varied from 64.10% to 60.67% at time point 1 and 2 respectively.
+In this study, overall coverage in the DCV varied from 64.10% to 60.67% at time point 1 and 2 respectively.
 Hampson et al [17] reported that vaccinating 60% of the dog population should be sufficient to prevent coverage declines to below the critical threshold, with only very few and small outbreaks ever observed in areas with coverage of 60% or more.
 A previous study in northwest Tanzania attained a coverage of 64% which resulted in significant reductions of the incidence of rabies in both humans and dogs [4].
 Indeed, 70% coverage is recommended by WHO for campaigns conducted annually.
-In our study, the overall coverage in decentralised continuous vaccination was slightly lower than the WHO recommendation, however it remained well above the lower critical bound of 55% [16] between the two time points at which coverage was measured (months 1 and 11).
+In our study, the overall coverage in DCV was slightly lower than the WHO recommendation, however it remained well above the lower critical bound of 55% [16] between the two time points at which coverage was measured (months 1 and 11).

 Vaccination coverage is frequently assessed at only one timepoint, usually within a few days of campaigns, however herd immunity wanes over time due to population turnover [19,40,41].
 Thus, high birth and death rates may result in declines in coverage even if the campaign attains high initial coverage [9,12,18].
 One way to maintain effective vaccination coverage is to ensure vaccination services are provided free of charge and continuously as the need arise.
-Continuous vaccination as applied in this study helped to stabilize the coverage at relatively constant levels throughout the study period, with 4237 dogs (28.40%) vaccinated via follow up campaigns conducted in the decentralised continuous vaccination, however the declines in coverage between timepoints generally appeared to be less that expectations.
+Continuous vaccination as applied in this study helped to stabilize the coverage at relatively constant levels throughout the study period, with 4237 dogs (28.40%) vaccinated via follow up campaigns conducted in the DCV, however the declines in coverage between timepoints generally appeared to be less that expectations.